quelea-projection/quelea-projection.github.io/docs/General_tab.md

 opened, but in case you have large files in your schedule this can make it hard (or even impossible) to email it to another user.

+### Allow custom item theme to overwrite global theme

+Changes the behaviour of the global theme.
+If disabled, the global theme will override any individual themes that have been set to an item.

 ### Show small song information

 Displays the name of the song in the lower/upper right or left corner.